 Pearl Harbor & Veterans With Mesothelioma

 While thousands were killed in the attack on Pearl Harbor, many more died in the line of duty or from long-term injuries and illnesses stemming from military service.
-Notably, veterans that served during World War II may have been exposed to asbestos — a material that causes a cancer called mesothelioma.
+Notably, veterans who served during World War II may have been exposed to asbestos — a material that causes a cancer called mesothelioma.

-The military heavily relied on asbestos to build planes, vehicles, bases, and ships throughout World War II and into the late 1970s.
-If these assets were damaged or disturbed, they could release asbestos fibers into the air.
-Anyone who inhales or swallows asbestos fibers is at risk of developing mesothelioma 20-50 years later.
+If damaged or disturbed, asbestos-containing products could release fibers into the air.
+Anyone who breathes in or swallows asbestos fibers is at risk of developing mesothelioma 10-50 years later.

 How to Observe National Pearl Harbor Remembrance Day